 The Dwarves of J.R.R.
 Tolkien's Middle Earth

-Let us not forget the jewellery, and I don't want to provide too much of a spoiler, but in The Hobbit, a bit of Jewellery is happened upon, and not just once either.
-Truth is, The Hobbit, is a tale with a huge bit of focus upon jewellery, and that magic ring that keeps getting brought up isn't even the focal point of The Hobbit, and isn't thought to be the most precious jewel in the tale either.
+Let us not forget the jewelry, and I don't want to provide too much of a spoiler, but in The Hobbit, a bit of Jewelry is happened upon, and not just once either.
+Truth is, The Hobbit, is a tale with a huge bit of focus upon jewelry, and that magic ring that keeps getting brought up isn't even the focal point of The Hobbit, and isn't thought to be the most precious jewel in the tale either.
 Imagine that.

 Truth be known, all of J.R.R.
-Tolkien's Middle Earth legendarium reveals a world semi obsessed with precious jewellery,but perhaps that itself is another page worthy of being produced sometime.
+Tolkien's Middle Earth legendarium reveals a world semi obsessed with precious jewelry, but perhaps that itself is another page-worthy of being produced sometime.
 Within it all, mankind loves power, elves love the earth and skill, and dwarves?
-Dwarves mostly love precious jewellery, hoarded wealth, and craftsmanship in all its forms.
+Dwarves mostly love precious jewelry, hoarded wealth, and craftsmanship in all its forms.
 This page will seek to flesh out exactly who and what these dwarves are to Middle Earth, and then we'll take a good look at a few of the most important ones.

 "Since they were to come in the days of the power of Melkor, Aulë made the dwarves strong to endure.
 Therefor they are stone-hard, stubborn, fast in friendship and in enmity, and they suffer toil and hunger and hurt of body more hardily than all other speaking peoples; and they live long, far beyond the span of Men, yet not forever."